AUTOMATIC1111/stable-diffusion-webui/README.md

 http://localhost:7860/file=C:/Projects/others/stable-diffusion-webui/outputs/txt2img-images/2023-04-30/00008-2994637937.png
 is for showing the image.
 I don't want to have this open to public internet, could be used to see configs.
-It can show other file types, e.g. http://localhost:7860/file=C:/Projects/others/stable-diffusion-webui/ui-config.json so we want to keep this only on the local server, and make public only something other
+It can show other file types, e.g. http://localhost:7860/file=C:/Projects/others/stable-diffusion-webui/ui-config.json, so we want to keep this only on the local server, and make public only something other

+I use https://pypi.org/project/qrcode/ to generate images.
+Pillow is already installed as dependency, so no need to install it as qrcode[pil].

 On target pc:
 copy these 3 bat files to desktop: